velodrome-finance/slipstream/README.md

-# Velodrome Concentrated Liquidity Contracts
+# Slipstream

-This repository contains the smart contracts for the Velodrome Concentrated Liquidity contracts.
+This repository contains the smart contracts for the Slipstream Concentrated Liquidity contracts.
 It contains the core concentrated liquidity contracts, adapted from UniswapV3's core contracts.
 It contains the higher level periphery contracts, adapted from UniswapV3's periphery contracts.
 It also contains gauges designed to operate within the Velodrome ecosystem.

+See `SPECIFICATION.md` and `CHANGELOG.md` for more information.

 ## Installation